About Periodic Reporting and Reminders

-Rights to administrate the lists reminders belong to 2 user roles: 'Lists Reminder: Only Own' and 'Lists Reminder Manager'.
+Rights to administrate the lists reminders belong to 2 user roles: 'Periodic Reporting: Only Own' and 'Periodic Reporting: Manager'.
 If you want a user to be able to see and list reminders, he or she should belong to one of those groups.
 If an internal user doesn't have one of the list reminder roles assigned, the related menu will be hidden for such a user.

-The user with the role 'Lists Reminder: Only Own' will be able to see and manage list reminders, where he/she is a responsible user.
+The user with the role 'Periodic Reporting: Only Own' will be able to see and manage list reminders, where he/she is a responsible user.
 To set a responsible user of the list reminder, choose the user in the field 'Responsible' and choose the field that will be considered for filtering, in the tab 'Filters', the field 'Filter by partner'.

-The user with the role 'Lists Reminder Manager' will be able to see and manage all the list reminders, regardless of the responsible user, if any.
+The user with the role 'Periodic Reporting: Manager' will be able to see and manage all the list reminders, regardless of the responsible user, if any.